nikogura/nikogura.com/NikOguraResume.md

 I took a legacy EC2 autoscaling application stack and re-architected it as a stand-alone, self-bootstrapping, one click Kubernetes based system that works in on-prem, cloud-prem, and even air-gapped installations.
 In addition to Orion's PTT stack, the system sports it's own auto-unsealing certificate authority powered by Hashicorp Vault.

 While doing that, we replaced an expensive Splunk based monitoring/metrics system with a totally modern, best in class, and most importantly free stack based on Prometheus, Grafana, and Alertmanager.
 What's more, since it's based on open source technology, our monitoring/metrics stack is able to be bundled into our on-premesis product as a value add for our customers.

+I'm also responsible for all technical training within the company.
+To date I've designed curriculum and taught internal classes on topics such as golang, elasticsearch, kubernetes, dns, IP networks, TLS/SSl, and both symmetric and asymmetric encryption.

 ## Scribd - San Francisco, CA
 2018 - 2020 *Dev/SecOps Engineering Lead*